phiddle/Philip-Profile-Page/readme.md

 ## My name is Philip Edwards, I am studying a web development course with codenation and hope to move into a new career as a junior developer following the completion of this course.:smile::computer:

-## learning HTML, CSS, node, react.....
+## Learning HTML, CSS, node, react.....

 ## Ask me about Movies, Marvel, Liverpool FC :soccer::trophy: